karapetian/order-service/README.md

 For data storing h2 embedded DB is used.
 For mapping entities and Dtos mapstruct lib is used.
 Unit tests and integration test is present.
+The application is Dockerized.

 The main domain is the Order object.
-There are also Customer and OrderItem.
+There are also Customer, OrderItem and OrderHistory.

 ## How to Run?
 Turn on you Docker.
 IF you don't have Docker installed and/or want to run without it,